angular/angular/aio/content/guide/rx-library.md

 # The RxJS library

-Reactive programming is an asynchronous programming paradigm concerned with data streams and the propagation of change ([Wikipedia](https://en.wikipedia.org/wiki/Reactive_programming)).
-RxJS (Reactive Extensions for JavaScript) is a library for reactive programming using observables that makes it easier to compose asynchronous or callback-based code.
-See ([RxJS Docs](https://rxjs.dev/guide/overview)).
+Angular makes use of and extends the [RxJS (Reactive Extensions for JavaScript)](https://rxjs.dev/guide/overview "RxJS documentation") library for [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming "Wikipedia").
+RxJS observables make it easier to compose asynchronous or callback-based code.

-RxJS provides an implementation of the `Observable` type, which is needed until the type becomes part of the language and until browsers support it.
+RxJS provides an implementation of the `Observable` type.
 The library also provides utility functions for creating and working with observables.
-These utility functions can be used for:
+You can use these utility functions to accomplish the following tasks:

-* Converting existing code for async operations into observables
+* Convert existing code for async operations into observables
-* Iterating through the values in a stream
+* Iterate through the values in a stream
-* Mapping values to different types
+* Map values to different types
-* Filtering streams
+* Filter streams
-* Composing multiple streams
+* Compose multiple streams

 ## Observable creation functions